cabaletta/baritone/README.md

 For 1.15.2, [click here](https://www.youtube.com/watch?v=j1qKtCZFURM) and see description.
 If you need Forge 1.15.2, look [here](https://github.com/cabaletta/baritone/releases/tag/v1.5.3), follow the instructions, and get the `api-forge` jar.

-For 1.16.4, [click here](https://www.youtube.com/watch?v=_4eVJ9Qz2J8) and see description.
-If you need Forge 1.16.4, look [here](https://github.com/cabaletta/baritone/releases/tag/v1.6.2) and get the `api-forge` jar.
+For 1.16.5, [click here](https://www.youtube.com/watch?v=_4eVJ9Qz2J8) and see description.
+If you need Forge or Fabric 1.16.5, look [here](https://github.com/cabaletta/baritone/releases/tag/v1.6.3) and get the `api-forge` or `api-fabric` jar. **For 1.16.5 Fabric, just click [here](https://github.com/cabaletta/baritone/releases/download/v1.6.3/baritone-api-fabric-1.6.3.jar)**.

-This project is an updated version of [MineBot](https://github.com/leijurv/MineBot/), the original version of the bot for Minecraft 1.8.9, rebuilt for 1.12.2 through 1.16.4.
+This project is an updated version of [MineBot](https://github.com/leijurv/MineBot/), the original version of the bot for Minecraft 1.8.9, rebuilt for 1.12.2 through 1.16.5.
 Baritone focuses on reliability and particularly performance (it's over [30x faster](https://github.com/cabaletta/baritone/pull/180#issuecomment-423822928) than MineBot at calculating paths).

 Have committed at least once a day from Aug 1, 2018, to Aug 1, 2019.